eigenlucy/Voices-In-The-Radio-PUBLIC-/README.md

 # Voices-In-The-Radio-PUBLIC-
-A system agnostic guide to fine tuning openai GPT models using conda and docker based on the workflow used in our Opensauce 2024 project "Voices in the Radio"
+A system agnostic guide to fine tuning openai GPT models using Conda and Docker based on the workflow used in our Opensauce 2024 project "Voices in the Radio"

+# clone this repo
 # conda
 ## install conda
 conda is a tool for python enviroment virtualization and management. this will manage our pypi python packages and libraries for us in whatever OS we like. you can use anaconda or miniconda. follow the install instructions for your system: https://docs.anaconda.com/free/distro-or-miniconda/